CawaMS/EnableProfilerForCompute/How to enable Application Insights Profiler on Azure Compute resources.md

 # How to enable Application Insights Profiler on Azure Compute resources

-This walkthrough demonstrates how to enable Application Insights Profiler on applications hosted by Azure Compute resources.
+This walkthrough demonstrates how to enable Application Insights Profiler on an ASP.NET applications hosted by Azure Compute resources.
 The examples include Virtual Machine and Virtual Machine Scale Sets.

 ## Overview